Packaging best practices

 Our printable Shipwire Receiving PDF guide will show you how to prepare a shipment, send a shipment, and ensure Standard Receiving.

-Packaging for your individual products has to meet some standard guidelines.
+Packaging for your base products has to meet some standard guidelines.

-There are other important consideration for your packaging that will help with storage, disposal, and shipping.
+There are other important considerations for your packaging that will help with storage, disposal, and shipping.
 While they are not required for meeting receiving and shipping guidelines they do improve the overall customer experience and will save you time and unnecessary spend in the future.
+Remember: all base products must be labeled based on the guidelines in the Receiving Guidelines so review that along with packaging best practices to ensure a positive customer experience.

 You should also keep packaging size in mind.
 Depending on which international markets you sell in, the same product but with smaller packaging can appeal more to your buyers.
 In certain countries, the buyer or distributor is responsible for the costs of collecting, sorting, transporting, and recycling packaging materials.
 This makes packaging an important aspect to consider not only for marketing, but also for your cost-savings strategy.

-When using inner cartons packed inside a master carton, use a cardboard that is sturdy enough to allow for normal handling in the warehouse.
-Inner cartons should not easily tear, or break apart.
+When using inner packs packed inside a master case, use a cardboard that is sturdy enough to allow for normal handling in the warehouse.
+Inner packs should not easily tear, or break apart.
+Remember: all inner packs must be labeled based on the guidelines in the Receiving Guidelines so review that along with packaging best practices to ensure a positive customer experience.

-Specifications are difficult to define since each product has a different weight and size, but you should use good judgment for packaging your products.
-If there are any concerns about the ability of the inner carton to sufficiently protect the product, run a test order.
+Specifications are difficult to define since each product has a different weight and size, but you should use good judgement for packaging your products.
+If there are any concerns about the ability of the inner pack to sufficiently protect the product, run a test order or contact the Shipwire Care Team.

 Sealing tape must be at least 2 inches wide and used on all open sides to properly seal cartons.
 Do not use tape or band two cartons together to make a case pack.
 All cases should be in their own individual cartons and/or plastic bags.

-Cartons and other packaging must sufficiently protect your product from damage during inbound transit and receiving by a Shipwire warehouse.
+Cases and other packaging must sufficiently protect your product from damage during inbound transit and receiving by a Shipwire warehouse.
+Remember: all master cases must be labeled based on the guidelines in the Receiving Guidelines so review that along with packaging best practices to ensure a positive customer experience.

 - Cartons must score a minimum of 200 lb. on the bursting strength test and 32 ECT on the edge crush test.